opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 Emissions configuration.

-By specifying a URL to fetch emissions data, the program gains access to carbon dioxide (CO₂) emissions associated with transportation modes.
-This data is then used to perform emission calculations for public transport modes and car travel.
+By specifying the average CO₂ emissions of a car in grams per kilometer as well as the average number of passengers in a car the program is able to to perform emission calculations for car travel.

 <h3 id="gd_discardMinTransferTimes">discardMinTransferTimes</h3>